piepdx/pie-cookbook/drafts/working-draft-tactical.md

 > Rather than opting for voluntary participation, the weekly event became an exercise in peer mentoring.

 Each person who arrived was required to talk about what they were going through that week.
 In turn, other folks around the table were required to comment, critique, and collaborate to help that individual.
-Family Dinner began to solve problems — or identify problems as intractable.
+Family Dinner began to solve problems — or identify those problems as intractable.

 Family Dinner problems began to take three distinct forms:

 1. **Been there done that.** An individual would highlight a problem that they had experienced.
-That problem had already been solved by someone else around the table.
-The two parties would collaborate to accelerate the resolution of the issue.
+If that problem had already been solved by someone else around the table, the two parties would collaborate to accelerate the resolution of the issue.
 2. **Now, that's interesting.** An individual would raise an issue that no one had ever dealt with previously, and yet folks were motivated to solve collaboratively.
-Multiple parties would collaborate to accelerate the resolution of the issue.
+Multiple folks would gather after the discussion to begin collaborating on a resolution of the issue.
+Sometimes, this took less than an hour.
+Other times, this would take several weeks of effort.
 3. **Stop.
 Do not pass Go.** An individual would raise an issue that folks had tried to solve before, but it would be defined to be a completely intractable problems with no solution.
 Rather than continue to struggle, the individual would be encouraged to move on — or move around — that problem.

 But it wasn't without its flaws.
 Some folks begin commanding more airtime than others.
 So we put a time limit on it.
 And enforced a requirement for everyone to talk.
 We tried to create a culture of collaboration.
 Where everyone was getting value out of the gathering.
 Not just a few squeaky wheels.

 ## Family Dinner 2.0 (Accelerator)

-				93. Origin
-					94. Borrowed from YC
-					95. Originally didn’t involve any dinner
-					96. Focused on peer mentoring
-				93. Format
-				94. Mistakes we made
-					95. No time limit
-					96. Chest-thumping
-				95. Rules
-					96. Mandatory attendance
-						97. Orchestrate calling in was a highlight
+When we decided to shift from coworking space to accelerator, we felt that Family Dinner was one of the more valuable activities that should make the transition, as well.
+But, in so doing, we failed to retain some of the parameters that had made it successful previously.

+First of all, we let folks talk about whatever they wanted to talk about.
+More often than not — being founders — this resulted in discussions on "what went well this week" or, even worse, with chest thumping.

+Inevitably, one startup or founder would be having a good week.
+They would highlight all of the amazing things that were happening that week.
+And then the other founders in the group would feel even worse about their progress.

+Rather than being something positive for peer mentoring, it became competitive and weird.
+We recognized this and tried to correct some of those bugs.

+## Family Dinner 2.5 (Accelerator)

+This was the final model for Family Dinner in the accelerator environment.
+These were the guiding principles:

-					96. No bragging
+- No bragging.
-					97. Share what’s going wrong
+- Share what’s going wrong.
-					98. Everyone has to talk
+- Everyone has to talk.
-					99. If you can help, help
+- If you can help, help.

-			96. Day-to-day
+During the course of the three month accelerator program, we catered Family Dinner every week for Founders.
+The gathering was required attendance for at least one Founder from every startup — but we encouraged the entire team to show up every week.Founders from previous classes were invited to attend.

+A PIE staff member — usually the program manager — managed the flow of conversations, calling out specific founders to speak and cutting off founders who were going over.

+Again, Realizing that sharing successes tends to discourage any folks who are further behind or have had a rough week, we encouraged folks to keep conversations to topics where other founders could use help and support.
+They were allowed to share successes but they were encouraged to share issues.

+We encouraged folks to keep updates short, but we would never cut anyone off who was digging into some deep issues.
+And we would specifically call out founders who we believed to have expertise that would be helpful to other founders.

+Perhaps the highlight of all Family Dinners — and a nod to how valuable they were — was when Founders who were on the road would take time to call into Family Dinner.
+(Orchestrate was especially good at this.)
+If they were on video conference, we would make sure that everyone got face time with the founder calling in.

 # Three months